avantrec/avantrec.github.io/sonoplus-faq/index.md

 It's excellent: AirPlay sends audio to SonoPlus in lossless ALAC format, and SonoPlus converts that into lossless FLAC format for playback by Sonos, with no reduction in quality.
 Hence, the audio quality is as good as the original source, up to and including lossless CD quality.

-## Is AirPlay version 1 any good?
+## Is AirPlay v1 any good?

 While it's true that AirPlay v1 has a mixed reputation, it's quite possible for it to work very well indeed.
-In particular, the AirConnect code used by SonoPlus allows the use of generous buffering -- on both the sending and receiving streams -- to prevent audio dropouts.
+In particular, the AirConnect system installed in SonoPlus allows generous buffering to be configured, to prevent audio dropouts.

 ## How is SonoPlus managed and kept up-to-date?
 Is it secure?